HARRSHE7410/Edge-ai-wildlife-monitoring/README.md

 # then open dashboard/index.html in a browser
 ```

-The simulation only shows that the logic behaves as designed (for example, small wind flicker does not wake the classifier, and a moving shadow that does wake it is discarded).
-Its counts depend on the scenario mix I chose, so they are **not** evidence of real-world savings.

 ## Responsible AI considerations

 - **Fairness:** test across lighting, weather and species so it does not work only in ideal conditions.